Pumpkin Banana Bread with Maple Syrup Glaze

 Set aside.

-• To another separate large bowl, whisk or beat together the sugar and oil until you reach a smooth creamy consistency.
+• To a separate large bowl, whisk or beat together the sugar and oil until combined.

 • Add the yogurt and mix again until smooth.